 The Commission’s Fisheries Science Program coordinates activities of state and federal fishery management agencies in order to improve the scientific basis of fisheries management decisions.
-These activities vary depending on the priorities and changing needs of fisheries managers, but typically focus on broad scientific issues that can be applied to several species.
+Research activities cover a broad range of scientific issues that can be applied to several species.
+Conventional research in fish ageing and tagging improves population modeling.
+Innovative research in genetics and climate change answer fisheries managers’ questions regarding stock structure and the changing distribution of stocks.

+Ageing data can be an important component to describe the life history of a fish, such as growth, or as an input to age-structured stock assessment model.
 Fisheries biologists determine the age of a fish by counting annual markings of growth observed on one or more body parts.
 The most commonly used ageing structures are fish scales, otoliths (ear bones), opercula (gill plates), spines, and vertebrae.
-Annual markings form because a fish and its age structures grow at different rates during the warm (faster) and cool (slower) seasons, producing alternating translucent and opaque bands.
+Annual markings form because fish grow at different rates during the warm (faster) and cool (slower) seasons, producing alternating translucent and opaque bands on an ageing structure.
 These marks can be read in the same way that rings are counted to age trees.

-Fish age information is the basis for determining how fast a species grows, how long it lives, when it matures, and how big it is at each age.
+Fish age information is the basis for determining how fast a species grows, how long it lives, when it matures, and the size at each age.
 Understanding how fast fish grow and when they mature allows scientists to develop harvest strategies that allow the population to successfully replace what was removed by fishing and natural causes.
 A variety of harvest strategies may be evaluated by comparing different gear sizes that capture different ages of fish.
 The gear size catching the preferred ages of fish may then be implemented to meet management goals.
-Age data also provide important information on the age structure of a fish population and whether that age structure is changing over time.
+Age data also provide important information on the age structure, or demographics, of a fish population and whether that age structure is changing over time.

-Unfortunately, obtaining quality age data is challenging and expensive.
-Ageing methods must be validated using controlled laboratory or tagging studies to confirm the observed markings are truly annual markings (annuli).
-Collecting age data requires a sampling program that adequately covers the fishery or stock, and staff and facilities to process samples.
+Obtaining quality age data can be challenging and expensive.
+Ageing methods must be validated using controlled laboratory or tagging studies to confirm that observed markings are truly annual markings (annuli).
+Collecting age data requires a sampling program that adequately covers the fishery or stock, and scientists and facilities to process samples.

-The Commission also organizes workshops to address important questions related to fish ageing techniques.
+The Commission organizes workshops to address important questions related to fish ageing techniques.
 Several state agencies collect age samples for a species or group of related species and meet to compare methods.
-Ageing experts from each state review otolith processing procedures and exchange samples for age reading comparisons.
+Ageing experts from each state review sample processing procedures and exchange samples for age reading comparisons.
 The goal is to ensure age samples are being processed and read in a consistent manner coast wide, providing reliable data for use in assessments of finfish populations.
-To date, the Commission has conducted ageing workshops on American shad, American eel, Atlantic croaker and red drum, Atlantic striped bass, bluefish, tautog, and winter flounder.
+To date, the Commission has conducted ageing workshops on American shad, river herring, American eel, Atlantic croaker and red drum, Atlantic menhaden, Atlantic striped bass, black sea bass, bluefish, tautog, and winter flounder.
+Since 2016, the Commission has held an annual Fish Ageing Quality Assurance/Quality Control Workshop among ageing lab experts from Maine to Florida to maintain ageing consistency for species that have had a standalone workshop.

 Kristen Anstead, Ph.D., Stock Assessment Scientist